nsztyk/game-platform-pwr/README.md

 The goal of the project is to meet this conditions:

 1) Have a data base
-2) Exhibit API in UI
+2) Exhibit API for UI
 3) Consume API
 4) Have a UI
 5) React in real-time on users inputs